 A New Treatment Modality

-These engineered cells can either deliver molecules at a constant rate or be programmed using the techniques of synthetic biology to respond to changing conditions, such as intermittent flare-ups of disease symptoms (e.g., flare-ups that are characteristic of certain autoimmune diseases) or fluctuating blood levels of specific factors like glucose (e.g., conditions relevant to the treatment of diabetes).
+Our engineered human cells can either deliver proteins at a constant rate or be programmed to respond to changing conditions using the techniques of synthetic biology, such as intermittent flare-ups of disease symptoms (e.g., flare-ups that are characteristic of certain autoimmune diseases) or fluctuating levels of circulating factors such as glucose (e.g., conditions relevant to the treatment of diabetes).

-Synthetic biology tools and programmable genetic circuits create new possibilities for the treatment of complex diseases.
-Sigilon therapeutics can be programmed to sense changing conditions and respond appropriately, acting as “smart” medicines inside the body.
+Synthetic biology tools and programmable genetic circuits create new possibilities for the treatment of complex and serious chronic diseases.
+Shielded Living Therapeutics can be programmed to sense changing conditions and respond appropriately, acting as “smart” medicines inside the body.
 This is unlike gene therapies or RNA interference, which cannot be adjusted once they are introduced into the body.

-- provide the ability to easily insert and remove different gene expression cassettes for different applications
+- Provide the ability to easily insert and remove gene expression cassettes for different applications

 Engineered cells (in green) encapsulated in approximately 1 mm-diameter Afibromer™ beads

-We have a proprietary library of compounds that can be used to modify any biomaterial to prevent the foreign body response often seen when medical devices are placed into a patient.
-We have demonstrated the effectiveness of these compounds on a range of biomaterials which are used in many medical devices.
+In addition to Afibromer, Sigilon has a proprietary library of other compounds that can be used to modify any biomaterial to prevent the foreign body response.
+Our Afibrotek library consists of numerous compounds with demonstrated effectiveness at preventing fibrosis on a range of biomaterials used in medical implants and devices.